Wayne Manor: Mansion grounds

 Wayne Manor with Gotham City in the distance from Detective Comics #967 (December 2017).
 Art by Álvaro Martínez and Raúl Fernández.

 Wayne Manor is depicted in earlier comics as being on the outskirts of Gotham City in the state of New Jersey.
 Comic book portrayals place the mansion within driving distance of Gotham City, close enough that the Bat-Signal can be seen from Wayne Manor alerting Batman of distress in the city.

 Wayne Manor's grounds include a surrounding gate around the perimeter with a larger front gate at the main entrance.
 Batman's subterranean headquarters, the Batcave, is located beneath the mansion.

 The grounds also includes a large hill that was partially hollowed out for Batman's aerial vehicles, with the most prominent being the batcave, and there is also an underground river system that is large enough to accommodate docking space for the Batboat and has a large opening for said vehicle.

 Batman: The Return of Bruce Wayne

-In Batman: The Return of Bruce Wayne, it is revealed that Wayne Manor was designed by Nathan Van Derm for Darius Wayne, forming a stylized "W", although the additional gardens that existed at the time the manor was built add on to this symbol to create the image of a bat.
+In Batman: The Return of Bruce Wayne, it is revealed that Wayne Manor was designed by Nathan Van Derm for Darius Wayne, forming a stylized "W".
+The gardens that existed when the manor was built added to the shape of the building, creating an image of a bat.